 You both need to go to the appropriate registration authority for your jurisdiction to give notice of your intention to register a civil partnership.

-You can register your partnership in a different area but need to ensure that a civil partnership registrar will be available to attend the registration on the day.
-So, in England and Wales, you have to contact the register office in which the registration is due to take place as well as the register office of the area where you live.
+You can register your partnership in a different area to the one where you give notice, but you will also have to contact the register office in which the registration is due to take place.

 When you give notice in Wales, you may do it in either English, or in English and Welsh.
 If notice is to be given bilingually, both the person giving notice and the registrar you see must be able to understand the Welsh language.
 All local authorities in Wales have at least one Welsh-speaking registrar or deputy.